how do you know we're a fit?

 Our first few sessions will focus on getting to know you.
 We will work to gain an understanding of the concerns, hopes, and the goals that bring you to therapy.
-We will then tailor therapy to your specific needs and create a plan to achieve the outcomes you want.
+I will then tailor therapy to your specific needs and bring the perspectives, modalities, and approaches that I feel may fit you.
 You may be asked to reflect, to share your thoughts, to express your emotions, to consider alternatives, and to get comfortable with the uncomfortable.
-We know that sometimes trying something new like therapy can feel vulnerable and scary.
+I know that sometimes trying something new like therapy can feel vulnerable and scary.
 You will be entirely supported throughout your entire counseling journey.

 Your confidentiality matters.
 In fact, protecting your confidentiality is part of my ethical code as a mental health professional.
 It assures your privacy, trust, and your ability to share freely and openly in your sessions.
 Everything you tell me is confidential with a few exceptions: If I feel that you are an immediate danger to yourself or others, I can break confidentiality to keep you/others safe.
 If I hear about the abuse (or suspected abuse) of anyone under the age of 18, an elderly person, or someone with a disability, I am mandated to report it.
 If confidential information is subpoenaed in a court of law, I must comply with the subpoena and this would not happen without your prior knowledge.
 Additionally, I am mandated to share diagnostic information as necessary to obtain payment for services.

 For more info on insurance and confidentiality: